IBM Visual Insights 1.2.0

-IBM PowerAI Vision is a new generation video/image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection.
+IBM Visual Insights 1.2.0, formerly PowerAI Vision, is a video/image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection.

-PowerAI Vision includes tools and interfaces that allow anyone with limited skills in deep learning technologies to get up and running quickly and easily.
-And because PowerAI Vision is built on open source frameworks for modeling and managing containers it delivers a highly available platform that includes application life-cycle support, centralized management and monitoring, and support from IBM.
+IBM Visual Insights includes tools and interfaces that allow anyone with limited skills in deep learning technologies to get up and running quickly and easily.
+And because IBM Visual Insights is built on open source frameworks for modeling and managing containers it delivers a highly available platform that includes application life-cycle support, centralized management and monitoring, and support from IBM.

 Technology updates and features

-PowerAI 1.1.5 builds upon previous releases and includes the following updates and features:
+IBM Visual Insights 1.2.0 builds upon previous releases of PowerAI Vision, and includes the following updates and features:

 - Streamlined model training